OJB-Quantum/Free-Education/README.md

 A collection of free educational materials, most of which are interactive.
 You may find inspiration for measurement techniques here.
 They may improve your comprehension of STEM topics and even writing.
+Curated by Onri Jay Benally, a Diné Quantum Hardware Engineer.
 _____________________________________________________________________________________________________________________________________________________________________________

 | List of Curated Resources | Description |